Melchizedek6809/vibeos/README.md

 - **Dual Output**: All kernel messages are displayed on both VGA console and serial port
 - **Custom Standard Library**: Independent implementation of common C headers
 - **Formatted Output**: Support for formatted string output with snprintf
+- **String Utilities**: Complete suite of string and memory manipulation functions

 ## Building